z1c0/dashydash/README.md

 Switching between these layouts ("boards") happens automatically after a certain amount of time or - of course - manually.

 ## More?
-This [blog post](https://wolfgang-ziegler.com/blog/family-dashboard) gives so more detail on how the dashboard (both hardware and software) were made.
+This [blog post](https://wolfgang-ziegler.com/blog/family-dashboard) gives some more detail on how the dashboard (both hardware and software) were made.

+## Get Engaged!
+A lot of these modules or their functionality are tailored to personal needs and use cases.
+However, if you have ideas, suggestions or feedback do not hesitate to contact me.
+Of course, **pull requests** are welcome anytime!